 Learning, planning for next week, consuming content in your field.
 This can happen while tired because it doesn’t require creative output.

 The shift here is subtle but worth grasping.
 Most people try to do high-value creative work during low-energy windows and wonder why they fail.
-You’re flipping that – you’re matching task difficulty to available energy.
+You’re flipping that, so that task difficulty matches available energy.

 This is where scheduling time for your side hustle gets real.